 8. Being a single mom is overwhelming

-I know sometimes you may not even want to be smothered in all their love because you are human and you want 10 freaking minutes to yourself.
-You want to not be touched or hear “Mami” every two seconds.
+I know sometimes you may not even want to be smothered in all their love because you are human and you want ten freaking minutes to yourself.
+You wish not to be touched or hear “Mami” every two seconds.

-Always take a deep breath and look at the smiles on you kids faces this will bring you comfort that everything will be okay.
+Always take a deep breath and look at the smiles on your kids’ faces; this will bring you comfort that everything will be okay.

 9. Letting her go

 It’s been difficult for me to let her go and understand she’s not mine.